 - $120,000+ for sites with AI features, complex data pipelines, or product-level functionality

 The cost gap looks stark in isolation.
-It closes when you factor in the rebuild.
-A company that spends six months on a builder and then commissions a $38K development project has paid $38K plus six months of internal effort and opportunity cost.
-The development project, planned from the start, often would have cost the same and delivered three times the capability.
+It narrows when you factor in rebuild cost.
+A company that spends months on a builder and then commissions a development project has paid for both the later build and the internal effort lost along the way.

 For a detailed breakdown of what AI-powered web development engagements look like and what they return, AI app development services covers the cost structure in detail.